 What to Do With Things You Can’t Recycle

 This is not an exhaustive list of non-recyclable items, so be sure to contact your local recycling center for info on things that cannot be recycled in your area.
-You can also find a list of local recyclers in our Bulk Waste Disposal Guide, covering the following cities:
+You can also find helpful information on how to safetly get rid of items that aren’s recyclable using our Bulk Waste Disposal Guide.